▪️ Server settings

-- new index attribute and dictionary data is asynchronously preloaded to RAM;
+- new table attribute and dictionary data is asynchronously preloaded to RAM;

-- on success, old index is deallocated and both indexes' files are renamed;
+- on success, old table is deallocated and both tables' files are renamed;

-- at any given moment, queries are served either from old or new index copy.
+- at any given moment, queries are served either from old or new table copy.

 Seamless rotate comes at the cost of higher peak memory usage during the rotation (because both old and new copies of